 You’re based mainly in South London, do you have any recommendations of places to go, things to do or classes to take?

 I love South London with all its parks and green spaces!
-With regards to classes, I teach at Recentre and it’s a really lovely place to work, they offer a variety of classes with very good instructors and they have great therapists, too.
-More recently I’ve been teaching at a slightly smaller studio in West Norwood as well, the Pilates Education as part of West Norwood Therapies.
+With regards to classes, I teach at reCentre in Balham, it’s a really lovely place to work, they offer a variety of classes with very good instructors and they have great therapists, too.
+More recently I’ve been teaching at a slightly smaller studio in West Norwood too; the Pilates Education as part of West Norwood Therapies.
 It has a lovely community feel to it and again the standard of teaching and the therapists are excellent.

 Who are your own personal favourite instructors?